-As more and more neighborhoods are built as planned communities with shared amenities, more and more homeowners are finding themselves part of a homeowner’s association (HOA).
+As more and more neighborhoods are built as planned communities with shared amenities, more and more homeowners are finding themselves part of a homeowner association (HOA), sometimes called a planned community association.

 HOA fees vary immensely from state to state and from community to community.
 When you are shopping for a new home, find out the sum of the fees up front so you can accurately assess your monthly budget before you purchase.
 Be sure to ask what the fees include so there are no surprise expenses at closing or after you move.
-In addition to monthly or yearly dues, there may be a one-time reserve or capital contribution and/or a transfer fee at your home’s closing.
+In addition to monthly or yearly dues, there may be a one-time reserve or capital contribution and/or a transfer fee that is typically paid at closing.

 HOA FEE CHECKLIST